Nuitka/Nuitka/Developer_Manual.rst

 metaclass, so that is different, because it can ``__prepare__`` a non-empty locals for it, which is hidden away in "prepare_class_dict" below.

-What's noteworthy, is that this dictionary, could e.g. be a ``OrderDict``.
+What's noteworthy, is that this dictionary, could e.g. be an ``OrderDict``.
 I am not sure, what ``__prepare__`` is allowed to return.

 .. code-block:: python